Feeling less energetic at this time of year?

 We all know that poor sleep makes combatting tiredness an uphill battle.

-We have a blog post HERE on sleep with valuable tips to help you use red light therapy to your advantage!
+We have a blog post HERE on rest & relaxation with valuable tips to help you use red light therapy to your advantage!

 Of course, there are MANY more energy zappers out there too!